A study on tuning parameter selection for the high-dimensional lasso: Introduction

 because it has a closed form which can provide intuition.

+For lasso, by convexity there is always at least one solution to equation \eqref{eq:optim}, although if $\textrm{rank}(\X) < p$, there may be multiple minimizers \citep[see][for details]{Tibshirani2013}.
+In this case, we refer to `the' solution as the outcome of the particular minimization technique used \citep[e.g.\ LARS,][]{EfronHastie2004}.
 For ridge regression, a unique solution always exists for $\lambda>0$, although, for $\lambda$ small enough, numerical issues may intercede.
-For lasso, by convexity there is always at least one solution to equation \eqref{eq:optim}, although if $\textrm{rank}(\X) = n$, there may be multiple minimizers \citep[see][for details]{Tibshirani2013}.
-In this case, we refer to `the' solution as the outcome of the particular minimization technique used (e.g. LARS \citep{EfronHastie2004}).
-We will also consider some modifications to equation \eqref{eq:optim} which attempt to eliminate the influence of tuning parameters through innovative optimization routines (see \autoref{sec:modif-lasso-crit} for a more detailed description).
+We will also consider some modifications to equation \eqref{eq:optim} which attempt to eliminate the influence of tuning parameters (see \autoref{sec:modif-lasso-crit} for a more detailed description).

 The theoretical optimality properties that exist in the literature for penalized regression rely on appropriate tuning parameter selection.
-Under restrictions on the design matrix $\X$, the distribution of $\epsilon$, and the sparsity pattern of $\beta^*$, \citet{BuneaTsybakov2007} show that, as long as the number of nonzero entries in $\beta^*$ does not increase too quickly, deviations of the prediction risk larger than $\sigma^2\log(p)/n$ go to zero if $\lambda_n = a\sigma\sqrt{\log(p)/n}$ for some constant $a$.
-Likewise, deviations in the distance between $\hat\beta(\lambda)$ and $\beta^*$ of order $\sigma\sqrt{\log(p)/n}$ have vanishing probability.
-While theoretical results of this type provide comfort that a data analyst's procedure will eventually perform well given sufficient data, they depend on unknown quantities such as $\sigma^2$, the noise distribution, and other constants.
+Under restrictions on the design matrix $\X$, the distribution of $\epsilon$, and the sparsity pattern of $\bstar$, \cite{BuneaTsybakov2007} shows that, as long as the number of nonzero entries in $\bstar$ does not increase too quickly, the probability of making prediction errors with magnitude larger than $\sigma^2\log(p)/n$ goes to zero if $\lambda_n = a\sigma\sqrt{\log(p)/n}$ for some constant $a$.
+Likewise, deviations in the distance between $\hat\beta(\lambda)$ and $\bstar$ of order larger than $\sigma\sqrt{\log(p)/n}$ have small probability.
+While theoretical results of this type provide comfort that a data analyst's procedure will eventually perform well given sufficient data, they require the optimal $\lambda_n$ which depends on unknown quantities such as $\sigma^2$, the noise distribution, and other constants.

+In practice, many methods for empirically choosing $\lambda$ given a fixed dataset have been proposed.
+These methods can be lumped into three broad categories: (1) generalized information criteria like AIC or BIC, (2) resampling procedures such as cross-validation or the bootstrap, and (3) reformulations of the lasso optimization problem (e.g. scaled sparse regression or \SQRT).\footnote{There is some overlap between these categories.
+For example, generalized cross-validation can be thought of as either a resampling procedure or an information criterion.} In order to evaluate these approaches, we must be explicit as to the properties we desire in our final estimator: low prediction risk, parameter estimation consistency, correct model selection, or simply accurate estimates of the prediction risk.